GenseeAI/cognify/docs/source/user_guide/tutorials/interface/dspy.rst

 .. tip::

   DSPy also contains other, more detailed modules that don't follow the behavior of :code:`dspy.Predict` (e.g., :code:`dspy.ChainOfThought`).
 In Cognify, we view Chain-of-Thought prompting (and other similar techniques) as possible optimizations to apply to an LLM call on the fly instead of as pre-defined templates.
-Hence, during the translation process we will strip the "reasoning" step out of the predictor definition and leave it to the optimizer.

 By default, Cognify will translate **all** predictors into valid optimization targets.
 For more fine-grained control over which predictors should be targeted for optimization, you can manually wrap your predictor with our :code:`cognify.PredictModel` class like so: